Layout Image

 This makes a lot of salad (probably about 8-10 cups), so it would be perfect for a party.
 It’s light and fresh tasting, perfect for the summer.

 I had a big bowl of it for dinner, and it was just the thing for the hot weather.
-Paired with a little dark chocolate and an apple, obviously :)
+I especially love the saltiness of the olives!

 What’s your favorite not-really-a-salad-salad?
 I’m not a big fan of mayo in general, but the one time I like it is in potato salad.
 Egg salad, on the other hand, makes me gag.